anbox-cloud/discourse-docs/howto/stream/client-side-keyboard.md

 The Anbox Streaming SDK enables developers to build a hybrid mobile application that can integrate the features that Anbox Cloud provides.
-It comes with an [Android library](https://developer.android.com/studio/projects/android-library) that offers easy-to-use native components like AnboxWebView, which extends the AOSP [WebView](https://developer.android.com/reference/android/webkit/WebView).
+It comes with an [Android library](https://developer.android.com/studio/projects/android-library) that offers easy-to-use native components like Anbox WebView, which extends the AOSP [WebView](https://developer.android.com/reference/android/webkit/WebView).
 It provides better handling of text input for the hybrid application that loads the Anbox Streaming JavaScript SDK with an embedded WebView for video streaming.

-You can use AnboxWebView to quickly integrate a client-side virtual keyboard feature into your mobile application.
+You can use Anbox WebView to quickly integrate a client-side virtual keyboard feature into your mobile application.
 This client-side virtual keyboard can send text to the Android container on the fly when typing:

 * When the text editor of the application in the container gains focus, the client-side virtual keyboard pops up, and it disappears when the focus moves away.
 * When typing on the client-side virtual keyboard, the input text is sent to the Android container and displayed in the running application.